Drassil/noderouter/README.md

 **Features:**

-- completely written in nodejs without any external dependency to be secure and lighting fast!
+- completely written in nodejs without any external dependency to be secure and lightning fast!
-- service-discovery mechanism
+- integrated service-discovery mechanism
 - TCP tunneling useful for passthrough SSL connections
 - integrated DNS to redirect specific traffic on internet
 - supports both HTTP and HTTPS proxy